• Home

 Picture

-We are really pleased to be involved with a LeedsACTS-funded project to explore the impacts of Mixed Ability boxing.
+We were really pleased to be involved with a LeedsACTS-funded project to explore the impacts of Mixed Ability boxing.
 LeedsACTS is a partnership between the voluntary sector and Universities and so this project brings us together with the University of Leeds and the amazing Community Interest Company, Unorthobox.

-The project will involve interviews, focus groups and reflective diaries with a range of people who have experience of Mixed Ability boxing.
-We are particularly focusing on the impacts of being involved on individuals, clubs and organisations, in order that Unorthobox can build an evidence base to attract further participants and funding.
+The research involved interviews, focus groups and reflective diaries with a range of stakeholders including disabled and non-disabled deliverers of sport, participants and volunteers who have experience of Mixed Ability boxing.
+We particularly focused on the impacts of being involved on individuals, clubs and organisations, in order that Unorthobox could build an evidence base to attract further participants and funding.
+The research resulted in an accessible and concise summary that Unorthobox are using to promote their activities.

 THE PEOPLE WE WORK WITH SAY: